blastbeatsandcode/FlyGuys/README.md

 While the game is a development/debug build, you can access development controls:
 - C turns off collisions.
 - L advances to next level.
+- E turns on Easy Mode.
+- N turns on Normal Mode.
+- H turns on Hard Mode.